 Our faculty specialize in a range of research areas related to digital media.
 Areas of strength include: digital culture, technology studies, social data analytics, political economy of information, new media and society, mobile media, media and cultural work, digital labour, journalism, feminist media theory, haptics, human computer interaction, game culture, media theory, media history, social networks, digital inclusion, and social movements.

 Below, you will also find more information regarding how to apply to the relevant University of Toronto PhD programs our faculty are affiliated with, notably the Faculty of Information/iSchool and Computer Science.

 ICCIT faculty listed below have graduate appointments at the Faculty of Information (iSchool) at the University of Toronto St. George Campus.
 Our faculty teach courses, conduct research, and supervise students in the iSchool and Computer Science Department PhD programs.

 - Jeffrey Boase, Associate Professor — Mediated Communication, Social Networks, Digital Trace Data, New Media and Society, Mobile Communication, Research Methods.

-- Nicole Cohen, Assistant Professor — Political Economy of Communication/Information, Media and Cultural Work, Labour Organizing, Journalism, Digital Labour
+- Nicole Cohen, Associate Professor — Political Economy of Communication/Information, Media and Cultural Work, Labour Organizing, Journalism, Digital Labour.

 - Rhonda McEwen, Associate Professor – Cognitive Effects of Media; Tactile Interfaces; Tablet Communication; Cognitive Informatics; Mobile Media; Social and New Media; Device Mediation; Virtual Reality.